Netflix/mantis/docs/docs/gettingstarted.md

 cluster on AWS using the [Mantis CLI](https://github.com/netflix/mantis-cli) or if you prefer to not setup an AWS account using local Docker containers.

-## Using local docker images on your desktop
+## Using local Docker images on your desktop

 ### Prerequisites

 > Install [Docker for Mac](https://docs.docker.com/docker-for-mac/install/)

-### Bootstraping your first Mantis Cluster
+### Bootstraping your first Mantis Cluster in Docker

 #### Build a Docker image for Mantis Control Plane (Master)